MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/unminify.md

 <!-- ====================================================================== -->
 ## Step 1 - Set up source maps

-Set up source maps, to host your source maps in addition to your production code.
-Host your source maps where the **Performance** tool can find them.
+Host your source maps side-by-side with your production code.
+When unminifying, the **Performance** tool expects to find your source maps along with your production code.

 For details, see [Map the processed code to your original source code, for debugging](/microsoft-edge/devtools-guide-chromium/javascript/source-maps).